-Statement of Housing Needs and Strategy for Addressing Housing Needs.

-Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+- - Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.

-Financial Resources.
+- ☐ ☐ Financial Resources.

-Rent Determination.
+- ☐ Rent Determination.

-☐ ☐ Homeownership Programs.
+- ☐ ☐ Homeownership Programs.

-☐ Safety and Crime Prevention.
+- ☐ Safety and Crime Prevention.

-☐ ☐ Pet Policy.
+- ☐ ☐ Pet Policy.

-☐ ☑ Substantial Deviation.
+- ☐ ☑ Substantial Deviation.

-☐ Significant Amendment/Modification
+- ☐ Significant Amendment/Modification

-(b) The PHA must submit its Deconcentration Policy for Field Office Review.
+- (b) The PHA must submit its Deconcentration Policy for Field Office Review.

-(c) If the PHA answered yes for any element, describe the revisions for each element below:
+- (c) If the PHA answered yes for any element, describe the revisions for each element below: